anyaevostinar/anyaevostinar.github.io/classes/201-f25/prep-classes-null.md

 ## Checks
-You should submit answers to the following on the Gradescope assignment linked through Moodle (note that you can and should [try typing up and running your answers](https://pl.kotl.in/2YMTJHlUF)).
-You may upload them in the same file or different files and the name of the files doesn't matter.
+You should submit answers to the following on the Gradescope assignment linked through Moodle.
+You may upload your answers in one file or different files and the name of the files doesn't matter.
 1. Fill in the code below for a class that maintains balances for two bank accounts: a checking account, and a savings account.
 The types should be `Double`, and they should each have a default value of 0.0 for each account if none are specified.

     The output of this program should be: